RTL Services and Programs

-Ally is a set of tools within bCourses that helps make course content more accessible by allowing students and instructors to convert files to HTML, EPUB, electronic braille or MP3 (audio).
+Ally is a set of tools within bCourses that helps make course content more accessible by allowing students and instructors to convert files to HTML, EPUB, electronic braille, Immersive Reader or MP3 (audio).
 The Ally tool also provides instructors with visual indicators gauging the accessibility of source files and assigns an accessibility score to each uploaded file.

 bCourses is Berkeley's official campus Learning Management System (LMS), using the open-source Canvas platform.
 This tool provides a resource for instructors and students to enrich the teaching and learning experience. bCourses is integrated with our Academic Integrity, Clickers, CalCentral, Course Capture, SuiteC, and Gradescope services.

 bCourses Project Sites support Berkeley courses requiring an online space beyond the standard bCourses course sites.
 Designed to assist instructors and course-based projects, these sites provide an academics-focused collaboration area.

 Berkeley Audio Visual provides our campus with professional event technology support including PA systems, audio/video recording services, live webcasting, and online media publishing.

 BerkeleyX helps UC Berkeley instructors and staff develop, launch and run open online courses using the edX platform.

 BOA (Berkeley Online Advising) provides academic advisors unified student data from multiple campus services to access information that supports student success.